masonrhayes/BayesianDoubleML.jl/docs/src/user_guide.md

 **When to use:**

-- Small to medium datasets (n < 1000)
+- Small to medium datasets
 - When exact inference is critical
-- For final published results

 **Key parameters:**